kelson8/bo3-Zombies-Test-Map/Readme.md

 The `map_source` folder contains the required `zm_test_map.map` file for this map.

+I now have a basic elevator script along with a prefab for it, so far it mostly works but the hint strings on the call buttons dissappear once they are used.
+It uses the developer block textures for now until I find textures that I like for it.

+The elevator prefab is located here: `prefabs/elevator_test1.map`, and the elevator script is located here: `scripts/zm/zm_elevator_functions.gsc`.

 ## Changing the skybox
 To change the skybox, find the `sun_volume` in the map.